Asking a Multiple Part 3 of 3: Questions We Will Not Engage With

 Being a Multiple: What it's NOT Like

-my life as a multiple Dec 12, 2025
+our life as a multiple Dec 12, 2025

 Hello again.
 This is Ian, the host of a dissociative multiple system with at least 16 distinct identities.
 From now on the blog posts will begin by stating who is writing it and what role that identity plays in the system.
 Welcome back and thanks for taking some time to learn more about DID and what it’s like from the perspective of someone who lives it on a daily basis.